 I have no doubt creating a strong brand name & logo helped our fast growth vs something along the lines of ‘discountgoodsrus’ or ‘chew-n-butts’!

-To help you get started creating a solid brand please go through my ‘Creating a Brand’ post paying particular attention to the section on ‘brand ideals’ which I believe is the ‘secret sauce’ to brilliant brands.
+To help you get started creating a solid brand please go through the ‘Creating Your Brand’ section in my How to Start a Lifestyle Business post, paying particular attention to the part about ‘brand ideals’ which I believe is the ‘secret sauce’ to brilliant brands.

 Your Brand Name